The Lord’s Supper in Synoptic Gospels + Church Traditions

 Streamlining it to its essence, Jesus raised up the Passover to a whole different level.
 He made it his own.
 It now speaks of intimacy and relationship with him (John 15).
 In Luke 22:19, he says it is a memorial or remembrance of him (see below, Church Traditions, the fourth point, for the Greek phrase).

 He had blessed God for bread before (Matt.
 14:19).
 The typical Jewish prayer of thanksgiving: “Blessed are you, O Lord our God, king of the universe, who brings forth bread from the earth” (m.Ber.
 6:1).
 In Greek the verb comes from eulogeō (pronounced eu-loh-geh-oh, and the “g” is hard, as in “get”), and it literally means to “speak well.”
-BDAG defines the term, depending on the context, as follows: (1) “to say something commendatory, speak well of, praise, extol”; (2) “to ask for bestowal of special favor, especially of calling down God’s gracious power, bless”; (3) “to bestow a favor, provide with benefits.”
+BDAG, a thick Greek lexidefines the term, depending on the context, as follows: (1) “to say something commendatory, speak well of, praise, extol”; (2) “to ask for bestowal of special favor, especially of calling down God’s gracious power, bless”; (3) “to bestow a favor, provide with benefits.”
 Here it is the second definition.
 Some translations have “he gave thanks.”
 Being grateful even for food shows gratitude and an acknowledgement that God is the source.
 This is a special meal.

 The bread: In Luke’s version Jesus said of the bread, “This is my body.”
 In Matthew’s version he said, “Take, eat; this is my body” (26:26).
 In Mark’s version he said, “Take; this is my body” (14:22).
 So do these words permit a miraculous transformation under the appearance of the bread into the literal, glorified body of Jesus?
 Didn’t Jesus say, “This bread is my body”?
 Surely there is something mysterious going on.
 But what exactly?